jeanbaptisteb/ACT/README.md

 Numpy, scipy, and statsmodels are required to use the code, though the versions of these packages mentioned in the requirements.txt file are not set in stone.
 I have not tested the code against various versions of these packages -yet I guess it is quite likely to work with more recent versions, and probably with some older versions as well.

 ## Pitfalls
 For the moment, the Python code available here only implements García-Pérez et al.'s method for testing independence.
-Moreover, it does not implement various some checks the original authors use in their own code.
+Moreover, it does not implement some checks the original authors use in their own code.
 So, until implemented here, you should take care of:
  - using a two-way contingency table;
  - using an alpha level $a$ where $0 < a \leqslant 0.05 $;
  - not using a table containing NaNs;